garywill/BigSearch/src/README.md

                     // # so {key: "option", val: "searchall"}, ],
                 "full_url": "http://www.example.com/search/{0}", // # optional, the entire url using get method
-                "use_other_engine": {   // # optional, use another engine to do the operation
+                "use_other_engine": {   // # optional, use another engine to do the operation. (if use array here, then do many operations by a button at once)
                     "source": "bigsearch/user/browser",   // # Optional.
 Where the engines database come from (3 available databases): BigSearch build-in database (default) / User custom database / Browser-installed database
                     "engine": "engine name",
                     "btn": "button name"   // # Optional.
 Absence will make fallback to the first button